All about energy efficient home design - building enclosures, product selection and energy efficiency strategies.

 Knowing what materials you will use ahead of time can save you some headaches, since you can make any necessary adjustments right away.
 If you have plans to use old doors for example, or some specific flooring material, you many need to adjust framing or floor heights.
 Old doors don’t always meet the standard openings and its best to know the exact sizes before you start building.

-Designing your green home:
+Designing a green home:

 Whether you are designing your home yourself, or having a professional do it, remember the principles we’ve outlined above.
 Be sure to find a designer or architect that shares your vision, or that will at least allow you to direct the process.